nathanhammond/query-string-spec/README.md

 # Query String Specification

 To this point there has been no standardization of how a query string library is supposed to work.
-This test suite exists to make it possible to deliver a query string library which is fully interoperable with any other implementation which also supports this specification.
+This specification and test suite exists to make it possible to deliver a query string library which is fully interoperable with any other implementation which also supports this specification.

 To try and move every existing system to this specification seems, generously, hubristic.
 However, the number of systems interacting with each other over HTTP has ballooned to the point where interoperability has become paramount.
-Specifying the behavior of those systems in their corner cases becomes a task of tremendous importance to prevent virtually undetectable bugs from appearing within the complex systems which build on top of a "simple" query string parser.
+Specifying the behavior of those systems in their edge cases becomes a task of tremendous importance to prevent virtually undetectable bugs from appearing within the complex systems which build on top of a "simple" query string parser.

-To identify what this specification should be lots of research was done as to the existing behavior in the ecosystem.
+To identify what this specification should be lots of research was done as to the existing behavior in the web ecosystem.
 This is a specification by consensus, not by fiat.

 ## Reporting Issues